Scams >> Scam And Its Types >> Computer hacking Scams

 Computer hacking by passing malwares:

-This method is quite tricky and you may not know you are in risk until and unless you get through some strange response from your computer or other vulnerable exploitation in your network.
-As surfing on the internet you may find many pop ups or get a mail linking you to some URL following which you are directed to some shopping offers where the page is designed by the scammer.
+This method is quite tricky and you may not know you are at risk until and unless you get some strange response from your computer or other vulnerable exploitation in your network.
+As you surf the internet, you may find many pop-ups or get an email linking you to some URL, following which you are directed to some shopping offers where the page is designed by the scammer.

 How it's work